Quick-One/Pybot/README.md

 # Pybot
-A discord bot which brings python interpreter to discord.
+A discord bot which brings python interpreter like functionalty to discord.